benmcwilliams/GasFlows/docs/index.md

 [Slovenia](https://benmcwilliams.github.io/GasFlows/SI.html)
 [Slovakia](https://benmcwilliams.github.io/GasFlows/SK.html)
 [United Kingdom](https://benmcwilliams.github.io/GasFlows/UK.html)

+## Points of entry/exit
+The below figures show entry/exit into each country by points.

 ## Technical Annex
 The data are retrieved from the ENTSO-G transparency platform.
 They are cross-checked against IEA reporting as well as figures given by national TSOs where available.
 A final check can be performed by calculating the implied demand given by the import/export values we have and comparing this to demand reported by Eurostat at a 3-month delay.
 The below graphs show this comparison.
 Implied demand is calculated as: